jghauser/papis.nvim/README.md

 ### Neovim package managers

-In addition to the below snippets, make sure to also install the *treesitter yaml parser* if you intend to use the completion module.
+In addition to the below snippets, you might also need to install:
+- `sqlite3` (required by `sqlite.lua`)
+- *treesitter yaml parser* (if you want the completion module)

 <details>
   <summary>rocks.nvim</summary>